americanexpress/jest-image-snapshot/README.md

 * `failureThreshold`: (default `0`) Sets the threshold that would trigger a test failure based on the `failureThresholdType` selected.
 This is different to the `customDiffConfig.threshold` above, that is the per pixel failure threshold, this is the failure threshold for the entire comparison.
 * `failureThresholdType`: (default `pixel`) (options `percent` or `pixel`) Sets the type of threshold that would trigger a failure.
 * `updatePassedSnapshot`: (default `false`) Updates a snapshot even if it passed the threshold against the existing one.
+* `blur`: (default `0`) Applies Gaussian Blur on compared images, accepts radius in pixels as value.
+Useful when you have noise after scaling images per different resolutions on your target website, usually setting it's value to 1-2 should be enough to solve that problem.
 * `runInProcess`: (default `false`) Runs the diff in process without spawning a child process.

 ```javascript